-A CEO stepping down from their role might cause panic and confusion.
+This mass exodus of leadership has transformed the world of business as we know it, with companies scrambling to find replacements for these CEOs.
+When the top leader steps down, it can cause panic and confusion.
 Their responsibilities now must be delegated or assumed by new management, which can impact the structure the company worked hard to build over time.
-Additionally, CEOs are often viewed as the core of a business, and changes in upper management often lead to upset among staff.
+Additionally, CEOs are often viewed as the core of a business, and changes in upper management can often lead to lower morale among staff.

-As important as CEO leadership is, shifts are normal, and your CEO may not be a permanent fixture at the company forever.
-The good news is that changes in management don't have to lead to widespread alarm, so long as you communicate with your team and act like the leader they need.
-Here's how to do it.
+As important as CEO leadership is, shifts are normal, and your CEO may not be a permanent fixture at the company.
+The good news is that changes in management don't have to lead to widespread alarm as long as you communicate with your team and act like the leader they need.

-"People might … think that their jobs and careers are on the line and [that] they must leave immediately before they feel humiliated about being asked to leave," said Ketan Kapoor, CEO and co-founder of Mettl.
-"One negative thought can lead to the other that quickly becomes a vicious circle.
-So, it's important to address the audience and assure them that the situation is under control, and there's nothing to panic about.
+"People might … think that their jobs and careers are on the line and [that] they must leave immediately before they feel humiliated about being asked to leave," said Ketan Kapoor, co-founder and former CEO of Mettl.
+"One negative thought can lead to [another, which] quickly becomes a vicious circle.
+So it's important to address the audience and assure them that the situation is under control, and there's nothing to panic about.
 With a small effort, you can prevent the workplace from being toxic."

 "The goal is for the team to have a shared understanding of the opportunities, a common view of nature of the changes that will likely happen and an open discussion of any risks," Thies said.
 "In most cases, the actual impact on teams in the near term is far less than most people make up when they first hear the news of a new CEO.
 An open discussion of this is very comforting to most teams.
 Change will happen, but it rarely occurs overnight."

-Open communication is crucial through any company change.
-Respect your employees enough to alleviate their concerns without disclosing any private information and do so before there's time for gossip to spread or panic to rise.
+Open communication is a crucial strategy to avoiding crisis during any company change.
+Respect your employees enough to alleviate their concerns without disclosing any private information, and do so before there's time for gossip to spread or panic to rise.
 Be upfront and transparent with them as soon as the news breaks.

 "Unfortunately, there are rumor mongers at every workplace, and you must keep them in check," Kapoor said.
 "Maintaining openness and transparency is the key here.
 Before the employees approach you for answers to a thousand questions clouding in their mind, be proactive and announce a team meeting with the different departments."

-During these meetings, he added, ask them to share any thoughts or concerns they might have, and answer what you can.
-This might include the changes in hierarchy, how it will impact their positions and what to expect in the upcoming weeks.
+During these meetings, he added, ask staff to share any thoughts or concerns they might have, and answer what you can.
+This might include any changes in hierarchy, how the switch will impact their positions and what to expect in the upcoming weeks.